atangyj/streaming-heartbeat/README.md

 ### Integration test

-Integration test covers the behavioir of this api
+Integration test covers the behavioir of this api.
 ```
 $ npm run test:int
 ```